1. Tchimpounga Chimpanzee Sanctuary; Pointe Noire, Congo

 Behavioral research provides an additional form of enrichment

 Since 2004 researchers from all over the world have been working with PASA sanctuaries.
-Duke University, The Max Planck Institute for Evolutonary Anthropology, Harvard University, St. Andrews, Kyoto University are among those carrying out successful research programs at sanctuaries.
+Duke University, The Max Planck Institute for Evolutionary Anthropology, Harvard University, St. Andrews, Kyoto University are among those carrying out successful research programs at sanctuaries.

 Sanctuaries recognize the importance of learning about their captive populations through non-invasive techniques that can enrich or improve the lives of their animals.
 This includes studies of chimpanzee behavior, cognition, disease, morphology, physiology and genetics.